-We believe the US economy will likely sustain strong growth well into next year due to many positives, including: the vaccines, pent-up demand, high savings rates, multi-decade low inventories, extremely easy monetary policy and large fiscal policy stimulus.
+The US economy will likely have sustained strong growth well into next year due to many positives, including: the vaccines, pent-up demand, high savings rates, multi-decade low inventories, extremely easy monetary policy, and large fiscal policy stimulus.
 Even as some of these inputs see "peak" growth or peak impact, they all should provide a series of strong tailwinds.

 Additionally, smaller cap valuations are favorable compared to large caps with earnings growth rates that are much stronger than large caps.
-Micro and small caps generally perform well for years from the beginning of a new expansion.
+Micro and Small Caps generally perform well for years from the beginning of a new expansion.
 Post the Nasdaq Bubble and post the Great Financial Crisis, smaller caps outperformed large caps for five to six years.